J3vinzc0rpze/J3vinzc0rpze/README.md

 ༒︎ Compliments will be ignored cuz idk how to reply LMFAO (i really dont,,

-༒︎ I'm always in the PHIGHTING! area of PT, you may w2i!
+༒︎ I'm always in the FORSAKEN area of PT, you may w2i!
 Though, sometimes I'm offtab or, again, talking with my friends

 ༒︎ I use tone-indicators cuz I can be insensitive sometimes as I do not have social cues,, if I said anything you're uncomfortable with, sorry in advance!!